At Griffith, we’re committed to maintaining an environment that fosters responsible research

 - response to concerns or complaints relating to research misconduct.

-In 2007 the National Health and Medical Research Council and Universities Australia released the Australian Code for the Responsible Conduct of Research.
+In 2018 the National Health and Medical Research Council, the Australian Research Council and Universities Australia released the revised Australian Code for the Responsible Conduct of Research.
 This document articulates the national standards on research integrity matters to inform the responsible conduct of research.

-In 2008, the University approved the The Griffith University Code for the Responsible Conduct of Research.
-This document is our implementation of the Australian Code and applies to all research at Griffith.
+In 2018, the University approved The Responsible Conduct of Research policy.
+This document is our implementation of the revised Australian Code and applies to all research at Griffith.
+The policy is supported by the Research Integrity Breach Investigation Procedure.

 Aboriginal Knowledge and Intellectual Property Protocol Community Guide